ACRL @ ALA Annual Conference

 ACRL-STS and ACRL HSIG

-How can librarians assist with student diversity and retention in the STEM and health science fields at their institutions?
-During this session, speakers will discuss how library services and instruction can aid student performance overall, as well as highlighting specific retention issues for student groups under-represented in the STEM fields.
-Attendees will leave with a greater understanding about how an active library can amplify student engagement.
-Audience questions and discussion will be encouraged.
+How can librarians assist with student diversity and retention in the STEM and health science fields at their institution?
+During this session, three speakers will discuss how library services and instruction can aid student performance overall, as well as highlighting specific retention issues for student groups underrepresented in the STEM fields.
+Ample time will be provided for audience questions and discussion.

 Digital Humanities and Academic Libraries: Practice and Theory, Power and Privilege